Wer-Wolf/libdeds/doc/algorithm.md

 (320 for the 12 bit offset and 64 for the 8 bit offset).
 The offset value is then followed by a length value.

+A raw 12-bit offset value with all bits set indicates that 512 bytes of output data should have been produced so far.
+It can also indicate that decoding of the bitstream should stop if fewer than 16 bits remain.
+In both cases said offset has no associated length value.

 #### Length value

 The length value starts with a number of zero bits (between 0 and 8), terminated by a one bit.
 This the base value,